 Eloise (Éloïse) or Heloise (Héloïse)

-Might come from the Germanic name Helewidis, comprised of elements meaning “hale” and either “wide” or “wood.”
+Might come from the Germanic name Helewidis, made up of elements meaning “hale” and either “wide” or “wood.”

 Therese (Thérèse)